cunnie/docs/ntp_too_expensive.md

 * we remove the column *VB/FB/72.20.40.62*.
 That NTP server is unreachable/broken and has no data points.
 * we add a value of 1 polling interval of 86400 seconds to the *VB/W7* column.
 Windows 7 appears to only query for time information once per day (not discovered in this packet capture but in an earlier one)

+#### *Correction: July 16, 2014*
+*An earlier version of this blog post had incorrectly swapped the values of the polling intervals of the OS X and the Windows 7 clients*

 ---
 #### Footnotes